 Martin has worked in this field for over 13 years.
 He finds it exceedingly gratifying to witness when the young people that are referred to Exit Foundation change and become positive contributors to society.

-Greg Burnett – Volunteer and Mentor
+Greg Burnett – Mentor

 Greg grew up on the streets of Ipswich.
 In 1991 Greg found himself serving a 9-year prison sentence for the crime of armed robbery.
 Whilst in prison Greg transformed his life by becoming a Christian.